Industrial Design (M.S.)

 - Analyze the lives, values and minds of product users, and be able to translate this into creation of effective design interventions.

-- Plan techniques for learning about interactions between people and products, and create processes for interactively improving the products in this experiential context.
+- Plan techniques for learning about interactions between people and products, and create processes for iteratively improving the products in this experiential context.

-- Lead cross-disciplinary teams effectively, and take responsibility for managing the team’s work and increasing its effectiveness.
+- Lead cross-disciplinary teams effectively, and take responsibility for managing the team’s work and in creating its effectiveness.

 - Evaluate the nature and value of collaborative work processes, and the value added by specific disciplines.

 - Analyze and synthesize responses to new challenges and opportunities facing the industrial design profession.

 A design portfolio is necessary from those with design backgrounds (this includes engineering) along with a letter of intent specifying the student’s career goals and how the student plans to contribute to the program.